The illusory promise of the Aligned Rank Transform

 1 Results for \(\alpha = .01\)

 Although we only presented results for \(\alpha = .05\) in the main article, we observe the same trends for other significance levels.
 The following figures show the Type I error rates of the methods for the \(4 \times 3\) within-subjects design when \(\alpha = .01\).
 Note that error rates are not proportional to the \(\alpha\) level.
+For results from other experiments, we refer readers to our raw result files.

 Conclusion

-Results for \(\alpha = .01\) confirm that ART is not a robust method.
-It only behaves correctly when distributions are normal.
+Results for \(\alpha = .01\) are consistent with our results for \(\alpha = .05\), confirming that ART is not a robust method.

 Conclusion